top of page

 "Elementary, My Dear!": Kids Crafts for Grades 1–5

 These projects involve a bit more skill (cutting, painting, assembling) but are still easy enough for grade-schoolers.
-These are lovely Mother’s Day gifts for kids to make with minimal grown-up help.
+These are lovely Mother's Day crafts for kids to make with minimal grown-up help.

-1. Egg Carton Flower Bouquet – Up-cycle a simple egg carton into a distinctive Mother’s Day gift that lasts!
+1. Egg Carton Flower Bouquet.
+Up-cycle a simple egg carton into a distinctive Mother's Day gift that lasts.
 For this bouquet of everlasting flowers, kids cut out sections of a cardboard egg carton, paint them in bright colors, and add pom-poms or buttons as centers.
-Attach them to pipe cleaners or sticks, and you have a bunch of funky 3D flowers for Mom!
-Talk about crafts to make Mom smile!
-Not only does she get a unique set of flowers, but you also saved her a trip to the recycling bin!
+Attach them to pipe cleaners or sticks, and you've got a bunch of funky 3D flowers for Mom.
+Not only does she get a unique set of flowers, but you also save her a trip to the recycling bin.

 Check out the tutorial on Mombrite for tips on cutting & assembling this egg carton craft.

-2. A FANciful Flower Garden – This craft is a hit with kids who love to make fans (we've all been there).
-For this project, kids will paint a green piece of paper.
-They will use their other colored sheets of paper to draw flowers of varying sizes and shapes.
-Simple to make and pleasantly messy, this project becomes a custom Mother’s Day gift to display or use on a hot summer day.
+2. A Fanciful Flower Garden.
+This craft is a hit with kids who love to make fans (we've all been there).
+For this project, kids paint a green piece of paper, then use other colored sheets to draw flowers of varying sizes and shapes.
+Simple to make and pleasantly messy, this becomes a custom Mother's Day gift to display or use on a hot summer day.

-See the classroom blog, It's Art Day for this teacher's take on Picasso paint style
+See the classroom blog, It's Art Day, for this teacher's take on Picasso's painting style

 Pro Tip: Gift your mug filled with chocolates or tea bags!